drshahizan/HPDP/2526/project/p1/AyamGepuk/README.md

 ## 2.0 System Design & Architecture

 ### 2.1 Description of Architecture
 This system architecture illustrates the workflow of the web scraping and data preprocessing pipeline that extracts, cleans, and stores structured news data from Edge Malaysia and The Sun.
-The system follows a **Data Flow Architecture Pattern** where data moves through a linear sequence of stages — Input, Intermediate Processing, and Output.
+The system follows a **Data Flow Architecture Pattern** where data moves through a linear sequence of stages such as Input, Intermediate Processing, and Output.
 The architecture consists of:

 **1. Web Pages / APIs**<br/>
 The system begins with requests to the Edge Malaysia category API and The Sun WordPress REST API.
 These endpoints serve as the seed inputs to the respective scrapers.